Police burgh

 A police burgh was a Scottish burgh which had adopted a "police system" for governing the town.
 They existed from 1833 to 1975.

 The 1833 act

-The first police burghs were created under the Burgh Police (Scotland) Act 1833 (3 & 4 Wm IV c.46).
+The first police burghs were created under the Burgh Police (Scotland) Act 1833 (3 & 4 Will.
+4. c.
+46).
 This act enabled existing royal burghs, burghs of regality, and burghs of barony to adopt powers of paving, lighting, cleansing, watching, supplying with water and improving their communities.

 This preceded the Municipal Corporations Act 1835, which introduced a similar reform in England and Wales, by two years.

 Forming a police burgh

 In order for the act to be adopted in any burgh, an application by householders in the town had to be made for a poll to be held.
 If three-quarters of qualified voters were in favour, the act would come into force in the burgh.
 Inhabitants were also free to choose which parts of the act to adopt.